Shahanewaz/shahanewaz.github.io/_pages/about.md

 ---

 🗞️ **Recent Highlights**
+- *August 2025*: Our paper "Between Privacy and Utility: Navigating Inference Risks in De-Identified Health Data" was accepted to the IEEE EMBS BHI 2025.
+This is the first paper of my Ph.D. student Swati!
 - *July 2025*: Our paper "Trustworthy Medical Imaging with Large Language Models: A Study of Hallucinations Across Modalities" was accepted to the CVAMD Workshop at ICCV 2025
 - *June 2025*: Selected to serve as Technical Program Committee Chair for the IEEE DISTILL 2025 Workshop, co-located with IEEE TPS 2025
 - *May 2025*: Awarded Ruth S. Holmberg Grant for the project titled Empowering the Next Generation of AI Security Leaders through Hands-on Research, Outreach, and Scalable Educational Models